 Collaboration (O-COL)

-Collaboration and negotiations are leveraging knowledge of the psychology of human collaboration, networking, strategies and methods to facilitate working together and reaching agreement.
+Collaboration and negotiations leverage the knowledge of the psychology of human collaboration, networking, strategies and methods to facilitate working together and reaching agreement.
 Improved cooperation among team members is directly proportional to the level of trust among team members.

 Automation (O-AU)

 Manual activities and processes are automated using information technology.
-Automation provides significant benefits by removing manual tasks, reduces cycle times, errors and costs.
+Automation may provide significant benefits by removing manual tasks, reducing cycle times, errors and costs.

 The IT Architect needs to identify tasks that can be automated and implementing solutions where automation will add value to the organisation.
 This includes the automation of Knowledge Management and Knowledge worker activities.